danieledapo/danieledapo.github.io/content/post/jv.md

 ideographs][cjk ideographs], can span multiple columns!

-Armed with hope, I tried to understand if there was some sort of table that defines the width for each unicode symbol.
-I went through the [Unicode Annex
-#11][unicode annex #11]] page which describes how to interoperate with Asian
-character sets and I realized that the thing is tricky to handle to say the least.
+Armed with hope, I tried to understand if there was some sort of table that defines the width of every Unicode symbol when rendered.
+I went through the [Unicode Annex #11][unicode annex #11] page which describes how to interoperate with Asian character sets and I realized that the thing is tricky to handle to say the least.

-Since I don't have to deal with Unicode documents at work (and I'm lazy) I took the shortest route that is to enforce that the text contains only ASCII characters.
+Since I don't have to deal with Unicode documents at work (and I'm lazy) I took the shortest route that is to enforce that the input text contains only ASCII characters.

+Initially I thought this was the easiest part of the project, but I was so wrong.
+This was the most annoying and energy consuming part of the project.

 ## Tabs